toufiqulislamtanmoy/toy-inventory-management-clint/checklist.md

 <br/>

-7. **` All Toys`** page: Create an All Toys page where you will see the toys all the users have added in the tabular form.
+7. ✅✅✅ **` All Toys`** page: Create an All Toys page where you will see the toys all the users have added in the tabular form.
 Each row of the All Toys table/list will have the following information:

-    -   Seller: (if available) show the name of the person who posted the toy
+    -   Seller: (if available) show the name of the person who posted the toy✅✅✅
-    -   Toy Name
+    -   Toy Name✅✅✅
-    -   Sub-category
+    -   Sub-category✅✅✅
-    -   Price
+    -   Price✅✅✅
-    -   Available Quantity
+    -   Available Quantity✅✅✅
-    -   View Details button
+    -   View Details button✅✅✅
     <br/>

-    > Show 20 results by default by using `limit`
+    > Show 20 results by default by using `limit`✅✅✅
     >
-    > Implement a search system on this page, based on the **Toy name.**
+    > Implement a search system on this page, based on the **Toy name.**✅✅✅
     <br/>

     Without logging in, if a user clicks on the **View Details** button, they will be redirected to the Login Page.
-Make sure to take the user to the Details Page after the user successfully logs in.
+Make sure to take the user to the Details Page after the user successfully logs in.✅✅✅

 <br/>

-8. **`Single toy details route will be a private route:`**
+8. **`Single toy details route will be a private route:`**✅✅✅

-    > After clicking on the **View Details** button, he/ she will be redirected to the **Toys Details** route **( /toy/:id )** containing the information **( picture, toy name, seller name, seller email, price, rating, available quantity, and detail description)**
+    > After clicking on the **View Details** button, he/ she will be redirected to the **Toys Details** ✅✅✅ route **( /toy/:id )**✅✅✅  containing the information **( picture, toy name, seller name, seller email, price, rating, available quantity, and detail description)**✅✅✅
     >
     > (optional) If possible, display the view details in a modal